Ircama/osm-carto-tutorials/pages/36_tile-server-ubuntu.md

 sudo npm install -g carto
 ```

+This works with Ubuntu 20.04 LTS.

-At the moment of writing, this version produces warnings like ["Styles do not match layer selector .text-low-zoom"](https://github.com/gravitystorm/openstreetmap-carto/issues/3183).
+Up to Ubuntu 18.04 LTS, this version produces warnings like ["Styles do not match layer selector .text-low-zoom"](https://github.com/gravitystorm/openstreetmap-carto/issues/3183).

 To avoid these warning, install the version 0 of *carto*: